rdb64-hobbies/see_and_select_tokens/README.md

    - Click "Generate to End" to generate multiple tokens automatically

 5. **Interact with Tokens**:
-   - Each generated token is colored based on its probability:
+   - Each generated token is colored based on its probability
-     - Green: Very high probability (>70%)
-     - Blue: High probability (50-70%)
-     - Purple: Medium probability (30-50%)
-     - Orange: Low probability (10-30%)
-     - Red: Very low probability (<10%)
    - Click on any token to see alternative options
    - Select an alternative to restart generation from that point